Florent Groberg: In Afghanistan

 In November 2009, Groberg deployed to Afghanistan as part of Task Force Lethal, with responsibility for the Pech River Valley in Afghanistan's Kunar Province.

 Upon returning home in June 2010, Groberg continued serving as a platoon leader until he was reassigned as an infantry company executive officer from October 2010 to November 2011.
 He was then assigned as the brigade Personal Security Detachment (PSD) commander for 4th Infantry Brigade Combat Team, 4th Infantry Division.
 He deployed again to Kunar Province, Afghanistan, in February 2012, with Task Force Mountain Warrior.
 He was promoted to captain in July 2012.

 On the morning of August 8, 2012, Groberg served as a PSD commander for Task Force Mountain Warrior — responsible for the safety of 28 coalition and Afghan National Army (ANA) personnel, including several principals: two brigade commanders, three battalion commanders, the brigade command sergeant major, a battalion command sergeant major and an ANA battalion commander.

 The patrol's escort mission included moving on foot from Forward Operating Base Fiaz to the provincial governor's compound in Asadabad, Kunar, Afghanistan for a weekly security meeting.

 As the patrol advanced towards the governor's compound, they reached the choke point along the route, a small bridge spanning a canal feeding the Kunar River.
 The patrol halted near the bridge as two motorcycles approached from the opposite direction.
 The motorcyclists began crossing the bridge, but stopped midway before dismounting and retreating in the opposite direction.

 As the patrol observed the motorcyclists, Groberg also spotted a lone individual near the left side of the formation, walking backwards in the direction of the patrol.
 The individual did not cause immediate alarm as there were other local civilians in the area.

-However, when the individual made an abrupt turn towards the formation, Groberg saw he was wearing a suicide vest.
+When the individual made an abrupt turn towards the formation, Groberg saw he was wearing a suicide vest.
 He rushed the suspect and shoved him away from the patrol.
 Groberg, aided by fellow soldier Sgt.
 Andrew Mahoney, grabbed the suicide bomber and physically dragged him away from the formation.